-CITY OF BURLINGAME - WATER QUALITY DATA FOR YEAR 2020 "
+CITY OF BURLINGAME - WATER QUALITY DATA FOR YEAR 2021

-The table below lists all 2020 detected drinking water contaminants and the information about their typical sources.
+This report is a snapshot of last year's water quality.
+The tables below list detected contaminants in our drinking water in 2021 and the information about their typical sources.
 Contaminants below detection limits for reporting are not shown, in accordance with regulatory guidance.
-SFRWS holds a SWRCB-DDW monitoring waiver for some contaminants in its surface water supply and therefore the associated monitoring frequencies are less than annual.
+The SFPUC holds a SWRCB monitoring waiver for some contaminants in the surface water supply and therefore their monitoring frequencies are less than annual.